alloygoh/ICT1003/docs.md

 4. user_id - Leave blank, the web application will fill this up automatically.

 ## Using RCDO
+1. Send `/start` to the telegram bot
-1. Configure the modules on the RCDOD
+2. Configure the modules on the RCDOD
-1. Insert RCDOD into the computer, and press activate
+3. Insert RCDOD into the computer, and press activate
-1. Watch the RCDO suite perform its tasks
+4. Watch the RCDO suite perform its tasks
+5. Send `/kill` to kill the bot

 ## Warning
 For the first few times, please only activate one module or the other